Gretchen Rossi Explains Why She Doesn’t Want To Return To ‘The Real Housewives Of Orange County’

-Days ago, Rossi explained to Scheana Marie on her podcast, Scheananigans, that she and her fiancé, Slade Smiley, are no longer in a place where they would be open to exposing themselves to all of the drama a reality show brings.
+Days ago, Rossi explained to Scheana Marie on her podcast, Scheananigans, that she and her fiance, Slade Smiley, are no longer in a place where they would be open to exposing themselves to all of the drama a reality show brings.

 “For a minute there I thought there might be a possibility that I would consider it, but I think we’re at the stage now in our life where it’s not really where we’re at anymore in our life,” she explained, according to a report from Reality Tea on June 26.
 “I feel like we’ve grown past the show.”